Tryb Group raises $30M to develop fintech platforms for Southeast Asia

 Tryb is focused on fintech in Southeast Asia, but, unlike most startups in the region, it operates like an umbrella company by taking stakes in promising businesses and buying up others via acquisitions.
 The firm started out acting as a VC, but Tryb CEO Markus Gnirck explained to TechCrunch that it decided to actively play in the space and thus it switched modes to become an enabler or collector of businesses.

-For a Western comparison, Tryb aspires to be like LendingClub with a focus on digitizing the predominantly analogue systems of financial services and banking in Southeast Asia, a region of over 600 million consumers.
+For a Western comparison, Tryb aspires to be like LendingClub with a focus on digitizing the predominantly analog systems of financial services and banking in Southeast Asia, a region of over 600 million consumers.

 “Still the majority of consumers in Southeast Asia are under-banked and under-served,” Gnirck told TechCrunch.
 “For example, most lending is in cash or informal lending, there’s a strong need to digitize.”